 Input side

 The controller (and the RCD primary snubber) came from an off-line power supply, but it still is rated to function down to 18V, so I’m running it with an old 19.5V laptop supply.
 There is an inrush current limiter so it doesn’t throw sparks while charging the input capacitor.
-For a flyback design, noise from the input doesn’t affect the output noise much, but the big capacitor is needed to provide charge for switching and avoid sending noise back up the input lines.
+The input capacitor provides charge for switching.

 Transformer